 To get from either Penn Station or Port Authority to Yankee Stadium, you need to take the Subway.
 Trust me, it’s cheaper than a cab, and, despite horror stories from recent period-piece TV productions like Life On Mars and The Bronx Is Burning, it’s not the scary place it was in the Seventies.
 If you can handle the T’s Green Line, you can handle the New York City Subway.

 The first thing you need to do when you get into a Subway station is buy a MetroCard.
 No more tokens, they were used from 1953 to 1995 but they were phased out, just like they were in Boston.
 It’s $2.25 a ride, but do yourself a favor and get a multiple-ride card.
-If you’re there only for the day, get a 1-Day Fun Pass for $8.25; for the entire weekend, getting a 1-Day Fun Pass each day may be cheaper than the next option, which is an Unlimited Ride MetroCard good for 7 days at $27.
+If you’re there only for the day, inserting $10 into the machine will get you $10.70 worth of rides.
+An Unlimited Ride MetroCard good for 7 days is $29.
 Whichever kind you get, they can be used on both Subway trains and buses.

 The A Train goes to both Penn Station and Port Authority, so take it to 59th Street-Columbus Circle.
 Change there, a free transfer, for the D Train.
 Or, from both Penn Station and Port Authority, you can walk over to 6th Avenue (a.k.a.
 Avenue of the Americas but only the street signs and the Postal Service call it that) and take the D all the way up to 161st Street.